 Layout usability analysis

-The 2 tables below, show scores of figures and tables being on the same page, or on the same double-page spread as their 1st body text callout in an article.
-If a figure or table in any of the journal’s articles is either on the same page, or on the same double-page spread, it would be considered more usable, as users do not have to refer to another page, either the previous page or the page in front, or have to turn the page to see the next double-page spread.
-Subsequently there is a reduction in users losing their past reading position or having trouble relocating it, and less chance of forgetting what they were reading or thinking about.
+The 2 tables below, show scores of figures and tables being on the same single-page, or same double-page spread as their 1st body text callout in an article.
+If a figure or table is either on the same single-page, or on the same double-page spread, it would be considered more usable, as users do not have to refer to another page, either the previous page or the page in front, or have to turn the page to see the previous or next double-page spread.
+Subsequently there is a reduction in users losing their past reading position or relocating it, and less chance of forgetting what they were reading, thinking about or where they were.

 Article number | Client’s original design |